General FAQs

 [3] Transport and environment statistics 2022 – GOV.UK (www.gov.uk)

-The initial findings for the EIA can be read in the Preliminary Environmental Information Report (PEIR) and its non-technical summary (NTS).
+The initial findings from the Environmental Impact Assessment (EIA) will be presented in the Preliminary Environmental Information Report (PEIR) and its Non-Technical Summary (NTS).

 Construction